zapstarsolutions/projectcemetery-dev/README.md

 You can easily bury your own project to this cemetery.
 You just need to add a file and create a pull request.

+Create the new file by clicking this link: https://github.com/zapstarsolutions/projectcemetery-dev/new/main/projects

+Please name the file using only alphanumeric characters and hyphens.
+The extension should be `.md`.

-Use this template.
+And then use this template.
 Only the title and description are required.
 Copy and paste this when creating that new file.

 ```
 ---